Ask a question to find out more

 We are committed to ensuring decent working conditions and a work environment free from all forms of discrimination or abuse, by establishing working relationships characterised by fairness, equality, non-discrimination, care and respect for the dignity of the individual, as reflected in Eni's policy against violence and harassment in the workplace.

-In 2021 we have endorsed the UN Women Empowerment Principles (WEP) to emphasise our commitment to promoting gender equality and empowering women, as outlined in the 2030 Agenda for Sustainable Development and the 17 SDGs.
-After adhering to the WEPs, Eni initiated self-assessment process of its performance based on the Gender Gap Analysis Tool, which led to the development of an Action Plan.
-This is the basis for building a more comprehensive approach to gender equality and women's empowerment in all areas of the company.
+We have endorsed the UN Women Empowerment Principles (WEP) to emphasise our commitment to promoting gender equality and empowering women, as outlined in the 2030 Agenda for Sustainable Development and the 17 SDGs.
+Joining the WEPs allowed us to initiate a process of performance self-assessment based on the Gender Gap Analysis Tool and, therefore, to implement an Action Plan to build an increasingly cross-company approach to gender equality and women’s empowerment issues.

 The supply chain